anselmh/modx-boilerplate/README.md

 - webfontloadenhancer by Michael van der Laar
 - CSS Grid 1140px (fluid)
 - CSS Grid 978px (fixed)
+- Inuit CSS (fluid, ready-to-start)

 HOW TO USE THE RIGHT THINGS:

 If you want to use one of the Grid systems, please take the files of the "main_fluid_grid" / "main_978_grid" folder and replace the original ones with them.
+Important: Grid systems aren't optimized for the 320up concept.
+You have to adapt this from the default css.

 -----------------------------------------------------------------------------------------------------------